The Game-Changer for i18next & TypeScript: Introducing the Selector API!

 Unparalleled Developer Experience

-• "Go to Definition" Just Works: You can now instantly jump from a translation's usage in your code directly to its definition in your resource file.
-This makes troubleshooting and staying in your development flow easier than ever.
+- “Go to definition” just works: Jump from a translation’s usage in code directly to its definition in your resource file.

-• Preserved JSDoc Comments: Any comments or annotations you've written for your translations are now visible right at the call site, providing immediate context.
+- Preserved JSDoc comments: Comments/annotations you’ve written for translations can show up right at the call site for immediate context.

-This means i18next is now capable of handling arbitrarily large translation sets with snappy IDE performance and no build-time errors.
+This means i18next can handle arbitrarily large translation sets with snappy IDE performance and without build-time type errors.

 How to Get Started